YRJ-10/financial-tracking-app-spa-react-vite-typscript-tailwind/README.md

 This is a **frontend-only app**.
 You can connect it to your own backend or database if desired.
 For quick testing and simulation, the app uses **local storage**, so your data persists across reloads but will be lost if browser cache is cleared.
+It’s a project where I put together some parts with Gemini’s help and tweaked them to fit my needs, and I just run it on my local server.

 ---